Sturgill Simpson: 2021–2024: The Ballad of Dood and Juanita

-2024-present: Johnny Blue Skies and Passage du Desir
+2024-present: Passage du Desir and Mutiny After Midnight

-Simpson announced a new album and tour in 2024, both to be credited to "Johnny Blue Skies".
+In 2024, Simpson announced a new album, Passage du Desir, and a tour, both to be credited to "Johnny Blue Skies".
 The moniker had been used in Simpson's work several times before, including as the name of a production company for the Sound & Fury film and as an easter egg in the artwork to A Sailor's Guide to Earth.
+In an interview with GQ, Simpson explained that his full-time adoption of the moniker came as a result of his distaste for the celebrity status he had attained.
+Simpson stated that he intends to release all his future albums under the new moniker of Johnny Blue Skies.

-The album, Passage du Desir, was released on July 12, 2024.
-The album was recorded in London and Nashville and was inspired by Simpson's travels in Europe and Asia in the years following his vocal injury.
-In the album's announcement, Simpson stated that he intends to release all his future albums under the new moniker.
+Recorded at Abbey Road Studios in London, and the Sound Emporium Studios in Nashville, Passage du Desir was inspired by Simpson's travels in Europe and Asia in the years following his vocal injury.'
+The album was released on July 12, 2024.

 On October 26, 2024, Simpson was inducted into the Kentucky Music Hall of Fame.

-In December 2024 Simpson played Ripple at the Kennedy Center to honor The Grateful Dead.
-He also played guitar for Dead & Company, last playing with them on August 2, 2025.
+In December 2024 Simpson played Ripple at the Kennedy Center to honor the Grateful Dead, who were the 2024 recipients of the Kennedy Center Honors.

+On August 2, 2025, Simpson performed an opening set for Dead & Company at San Francisco's Golden Gate Park as part of the Grateful Dead's 60th anniversary celebration.
+He later joined the band during their first set to perform a cover of the song "Morning Dew."

 Simpson's concluded his Who the F**k Is Johnny Blue Skies?
 Tour on September 17, 2025, after two nights at Red Rocks Amphitheatre.
 During the show, he affirmed that he and his band would henceforth be known as Johnny Blue Skies and the Dark Clouds.
 Simpson also expressed frustration that the promoters would not let him take his name off the billing, suggesting they were underestimating the audience's ability to recognize him without it and stating that he is ready to move on from performing under his own name.
 Thereafter, he announced to the audience that his next album was finished.

+In February 2026, Simpson announced a new album, titled Mutiny After Midnight, set for release on March 13 exclusively on vinyl, CD, and cassette.
+Simpson described the album as a "dance record" inspired by the fusion-funk band Stuff and Marvin Gaye.
+The album was briefly published on Simpson's YouTube channel prior to its official physical release.
+The album was later made available for purchase on iTunes.
+In 2026, he launched a North American tour, the "Johnny Blue Skies & the Dark Clouds: Mutiny for the Masses Tour", in support of the album.